What is a Charter School?

 Wisconsin established charter schools to foster an environment of creativity.
 They can exist as living laboratories that influence the larger public school system and introduce an element of competition within that system.
 Charter schools are created with the best elements of regular public schools in mind.
 Their leaders may experiment with different instructional theories, site-based management techniques, and other innovations.
 They learn, sometimes by trial and error, what works best for their student population.
 Regular schools can observe and learn from what happens in the charter school and make similar improvements.
 Through this process, the entire public school system is continually challenged to improve itself.

 Wisconsin also wants each charter school to meet the special needs and interests of its community, parents, and students.
 This is what makes each charter school unique.
 While many goals for educating and preparing children are similar, each charter school fulfills a specific local need in education.
 Some charter schools offer a choice to parents and students in the area of curriculum, teaching methodology, and classroom structure.
 Others work to keep that small population of at-risk students from falling through the cracks, offering counseling, personal attention, and support.
 In districts with charter schools, the community, school boards, and parents have identified their public education needs and have established charters that meet them.”From: http://dpi.wi.gov/sms/charter-schools

 Allows us to create the best possible program for our students.

-MG21 offers a very different curriculum, and educational community than the Monona Grove High School based upon the research based models of PBL and 21st Century skills.
+MG21 offers a very different curriculum, and educational community than the Monona Grove high school or middle school based upon the research based models of PBL and 21st Century skills.
 MG21 ties its curriculum to a professional, student centered work environment.

 Allows us to respond to student interests, skills, and needs.